Yesterday was Waking Up Thirty’s first birthday – a blogiversary and one full year of blogging!

 “Spring is just around the corner” – I keep trying to convince myself that there is truth in that statement, but I am having a very difficult time with the last few weeks of winter.

-Let me preface this post by saying this – I love my kids.
+Let me preface this post by saying this – I love my kids and being their mother is not something I take lightly.
 They are healthy, happy and well taken care of.
 Please remember this point as you read the rest of this post.